rsponholtz/X11-in-Azure/README.md

 # X11-in-Azure
  This process will allow you to easily use desktop/graphical applications in Azure Linux virtual machines.
 Following this, you will stand up a windows server machine on the same vnet as your Linux machine, and use an X11 server running on your windows server.
 I’ve used VcXsrv (https://sourceforge.net/projects/vcxsrv/), but XMing or mobaXterm would work well also.
 Then you can use putty or mobaxterm to connect to the Linux machine, and use the X11 server directly.

-Here are some instructions to get this set up:
+Here are some instructions to get this set up with an "empty" Azure resource group.
+If you already have a resource group, virtual network, etc. you can skip those steps.

 ## Create an Azure Resource Group